PolloDiablo/SENG-371-Project-1/README.md

 - I just look for the appearance of a term in the patch note data.
 They could just be mentioning the term, but not actually making any changes.
 Again: it is difficult to ascertain <i>context/meaning</i> from text analytics.

 <h3>Future Work</h3>
+- As mentioned in my instructions above, I created a primitive interface which allows users to pull data for ANY game.
+However, the interface is a little bit clunky, and there are some places where you actually need to go in and update my code (such as the database URL).
+With some modifications, I could turn this code into an actual Java library which would be much more useful and usable!
+- Similar to above, Analyzer.java (which creates the graphs from database data) currently requires you to manually change the search parameters in the code.
+But a simple UI could probabably be created which allows the user to just specify the search options.
+It could also generate the graphs directly as images, rather than writing to .csv files and forcing the user to use Excel to create the graphs manually.
 - Look at a variety of other forums and social media which players use to discuss video games and provide feedback to developers
   - League of Legends Forums: http://boards.na.leagueoflegends.com/
   - TF2 Forums?
 (TF2 forums don't have a good search feature, bugs are reported in-game and sent directly to the developers)
   - Other social media?
 Twitter?
 Facebook? etc.
 - Find games which have an open developer issue tracker.
 This would give a better idea of how developers respond to legitimate user feedback and the progression that an issue goes through from initial report to patch/fix release
 - Parse data from Reddit (or other forums) that is older than 2013.
 This could allow us to see the evolution of a forum over time, as more game users start to gather there.
-Additionally, one could compare each forum for a given game and see usage trends as users migrate from one to another
+Additionally, one could compare each forum for a given game and see usage trends as users migrate from one to another.
+- Have the tool automatically detect domain-specific words from the Patch Note or Reddit Post text.
+This would include a lot of game-specific slang that isn't in the common English dictionary.
+This could be useful for auto-generating graphs out of the database.
+However, this would be extremely difficult, because it would also need to recognize and ignore. abbreviations, slang, profanity, etc.

 <h2>Project Management Information</h2>